 Useful weblinks: CKD in Australia (for Health Professionals)

-KHA Fact Sheets: Fast Facts on CKD in Australia
+Fact Sheet version: Fast Facts on CKD in Australia

-- 1 in 3 Australians is at an increased risk of develping Chronic Kidney Disease (CKD).
+- 1 in 3 Australians is at an increased risk of developing CKD1.

-- Adult Australians are at an increased risk of CKD if they:
+- Adult Australians are at an increased risk of chronic kidney disease if they:

 - are 60 years or older